-Harmonia Philosophica is a non-commercial educational philosophy portal written and managed by Spiros I. Kakos (Gr. Σπύρος Ι. Κάκος).
+Harmonia Philosophica is a non-commercial educational philosophy portal written and managed by Spiros I. Kakos (Gr. Σπύρος Ι. Κάκος), who has been acting as its Editor in Chief from its inception until now.

 Its goal is to show that dogmatism, under any form, is wrong.
 And even though dogmatism had for a long time been associated with religion, things have drastically changed in the last centuries.
 Nowadays science has replaced religion in the throne of doctrinaire thinking and the poison of materialism has dominated human intellect to a great extent.
 Dogmatism in science – which holds the throne of “thinking” in modern West – is something we should all worry about.